Open Gromov-Witten invariants and mirror maps for semi-Fano toric manifolds: Equivalence between mirror map and Lagrangian Floer approach

 In the above expressions, $\exp(-h(\check{q}_4(q)))$ is the easiest one to write down (it also appears in the case of the Hizerbruch surface $\mathbf{F}_2$):

 Thus $n_{\beta_4 + k \Psi_4} = 1$ when $k = 0, 1$, and zero otherwise.

 We do not have closed formulas for $\exp(-f(\check{q}_1(q),\check{q}_2(q)))$ and $\exp(-g(\check{q}_1(q),\check{q}_2(q)))$, still their power series expansion can be obtained with the help of a computer program.
-The corresponding open Gromov-Witten invariants can be extracted from the power series expansions.
-Some open Gromov-Witten invariants computed this way are shown in Tables \ref{inv1} and \ref{inv2}.
+The corresponding open GW invariants can be extracted from the power series expansions.
+Some open GW invariants computed this way are shown in Tables \ref{inv1} and \ref{inv2}.

 \begin{remark} Notice that all entries in the above tables are integers.
 Indeed the relation between open and closed invariants given by Proposition 4.4 and Theorem 4.5 of \cite{LLW10} still applies to this case.
 Let $h = \beta_1 + \beta_7 \in H_2(X)$, let $\tilde{X}$ be the blow-up of $X$ at a generic point, and $\tilde{h} \in H_2(\tilde{X})$ the proper transform of $h$ under this blow-up.
 Then